jsbeserra/nestjs-rabbitmq/README.md

 as long as it follows the Logger/Console interfaces.
 The SDK will use the given instance to log any messages

-## How to build this library locally ?
+## How to build this library locally?

 Just pull the project and run: